Mongoose5306/MNIST-Neural-Network/README.md

 # MNIST-Neural-Network

-A multilayer perceptron neural network with 2 hidden layers trained on the MNIST dataset.
+A multilayer perceptron neural network with 1 hidden layer trained on the MNIST dataset.
 Achieved 88% accuracy on the test set, trained using gradient descent.

 Neural Network Stats:
  - Contains 1 hidden layer